sheamunion/dbc-phase-0/week-2/design-reflection.md

 ##6.
 What is user experience design and why is it valuable?

-UX is *how a person feels* when *interfacing with a system*--be it a website, application, computer, phone etc.
+UX is *how a person feels* when *interfacing with a system*--be it a website, application, computer, phone etc. UX design (UXD) is the process of creating experiences that improve or satisfy the user's interaction with a system.

 Here are a few reasons why I think UX is extremely valuable.
 UX: